-Your student's wellness is in good hands with the caring providers at Student Health Services, Counseling and Psychological Services, Haven, and the Shaw Wellness Institute.
+Your student's wellness is in good hands with the caring providers at Student Health Services, Counseling and Psychological Services, and the Shaw Wellness Institute.
 Their goal is to help your student be physically and emotionally healthy so that they can be successful at Colgate.

 Taking charge of their own health care preparations is a good way for students to practice independence before coming to college.
 Consider having your student make their own appointments for their physical exam, immunizations, and other screenings as part of completing their health care paperwork.
 You can walk through the deadlines on the New Student Checklist together to help them ensure they complete everything on time.
-If your student has an ongoing medical condition, it is important that they understand that diagnosis and can explain their condition and their medications to local medical providers.